How to Make a One-Pager That Gets Results (+Templates)

 II) Don’t be shy - put up call-to-action for all to see

-Getting your reader to act the whole point of your one-pager ain’t it?
-Don’t be shy about it.
+Getting your reader to take action is the whole point of your one-pager, right?
+So don’t be subtle about it.

 III) Don’t be pushy - ask for a small concession